Best Christian Apps for Kids’ Screen Time

 Ages 6+ but ideal for 9-16 years

+This is a video game that my 7 year old simple adores.
+It doesn’t mention God explicitly and instead follows a kind of Narnia way of teaching about Grace, allowing children to join the dots themselves.
 The illustrations, style and gameplay is perfect for preteens to teenagers with a slightly moody ‘other-worldly’ feel to it that this age group often enjoy.
 (Very similar feel to ‘The Last Campfire’ video game.)
+In fact, my favourite feature is the music.
+It’s peaceful, calming and stunningly beautiful.

 It’s a simple game.
 It has 3 adventures.
 Each adventure has a little animated story about pre-teen Grace and her mother.
 Grace seems to be starting a new school and is feeling all sorts of emotions.
 Her mother takes her on the journey of grace so she can face the world with peace and confidence.